jpesce/shite/source/notes/git-hooks.md

 }
 ```

-This will make the git look for hooks in the correct place as soon as they
+This will make git look for hooks in the correct place as soon as they `yarn
-install the project’s dependencies.
+install`.

 ## Useful git hooks